nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 You may try loading another person's details by using different _index_ (e.g. `view 2`).

 <div class="span" class="alert alert-success">
-:bulb: **Tip**: CoDoc also supports GUI, so you can just click the person in the list to view his details.
+:bulb: <b>Tip:</b> CoDoc also supports GUI, so you can just click the person in the list to view his details.
 </div>

 <br>